Biography

 In his employment law practice, Joseph represents employees and employers in all aspects of the employment relationship, including drafting employment agreements and workplace policies, advising on compliance with employment laws, conducting workplace investigations, representing clients in disability claims and human rights complaints, advising on terminations of employments and negotiating settlements and litigating wrongful and constructive dismissal claims.

 In his personal injury practice, Joseph represents individuals who have been seriously injured as a result of the negligence of others.
 He draws significantly on his past experience in representing insurance companies in the defence of such claims earlier in his career, which has been invaluable.
+He is the co-chair of the personal injury practice group.

 In his commercial litigation practice, Joseph has significant experience representing businesses and businesspeople in a variety of commercial disputes, including contractual disputes, oppression claims, fraud claims and commercial tenancy disputes.